 Nursing Home Leadership Assistance

+In cooperation with the Missouri Department of Health and Senior Services, the MU Sinclair School of Nursing at the University of Missouri offers a Nursing Home Leadership Coaching Service to assist nursing home administrators and key operational leaders to meet the leadership challenges of the long-term care industry.
+The services offered focus on helping nursing home administrators deal effectively with the complex management issues they face each day in their business and personnel operations.
+The coaching is tailored to meet individual administrator needs within the context of each person’s unique operational situations, as well as within the variety of corporate and business models in Missouri.
 Designed as a voluntary service, the Nursing Home Leadership Coach assists with such issues as Operational Improvement, Corporate Compliance, Budget Analysis, Regulations, Process Improvement Leadership Skills, Staff Retention, Contract Review, Survey Readiness, Staff Training, Quality of Life, and Culture Change.
 The Coaching Service works collaboratively with our existing QIPMO program.
 Dave Walker, LNHA, functions as the NHA Coach.
 Nursing home administrators interested in consulting with Mr. Walker should contact Jessica Mueller, Project Coordinator at the MU Sinclair School of Nursing at (573) 882-0241 or by e-mail at firstname.lastname@example.org.
-Please visit http://nursinghomehelp.org/coaching.html
+Please visit http://nursinghomehelp.org/coaching.html.